Confession: I’m moving barns at the end of the month.

 However, I have been at Lancaster for eight years.
+Much of my history is there as well as local equestrian history right on the grounds.
 I’ve been a newly returning rider, a working student, and a horse owner.
 In many ways I have grown as a horsewoman here.
 The thought of leaving is terrifying.

 I have learned how to tack a horse, how and when to blanket, turn in and turn out, feeding, and many more important things.
 In so many ways I became the person I am today because of this place.
 I can never thank the Lancaster Family and my trainer enough for everything they have taught me over the years.
 However, this is an equestrian facility and lesson barn.
 For much time, I adored the social aspect and taking lessons here either privately or in a group was priceless.

 For some time, however, I’ve been wanting a quieter, private stable.
 Where I used to crave the social aspect of riding, more and more I found myself going to the barn first thing in the morning when it is quiet.
 I’ve been increasingly uncomfortable riding with others watching me even in passing, and dodging children learning to steer.
 It just didn’t feel like a perfect fit anymore.

 I hope that means I am growing as a person and a rider as opposed to the opposite.
 My priorities have changed as a horse owner.
 While taking lessons this barn was the perfect fit.
 As a horse owner, I want to focus on groundwork and going out on the trails, which is not the normal at a Hunter/jumper facility.
 So I started passively keeping my eye open for a good fit for Ferrous and myself for the possibility of changing barns.